Granada’s Alhambra – a Moorish dream

-The breathtaking Palace and gardens of Granada’s Alhambra and Generalife , the epitome of an Arabian dream located in the South of Spain.
+The breathtaking Palace and gardens of Granada’s Alhambra and Generalife epitomise an Arabian dream in the South of Spain.

 From the Moorish era in Spain

-500 years of Moorish rule have left a profound mark, particularly in the South of the peninsula.
+Five hundred years of Moorish rule have left a profound mark, particularly in the peninsula’s South.

-The Alhambra is often referred to as the Crown Jewel or a pearl set in emeralds.
+The Alhambra is often called the Crown Jewel or a pearl set in emeralds.

-Approach from the city either by foot or by car and enter the complex through La Puerta de Los Granadas.
+You can approach the city by foot or car and enter the complex through La Puerta de Los Granados.

 Follow a steep climb to the Puerta de La Justica, a massive arch to enter the Alhambra proper.

-Over the centuries many buildings have been added on to the original fortress, so there is no general ‘floor plan’.
+Over the centuries, many buildings have been added to the original fortress, so there is no general ‘floor plan’.

-However each addition was designed with a view of creating a paradise on earth, with all the rooms of the royal quarters opening on to a central courtyard.
+However, each addition was designed to create a paradise on earth, with all the rooms of the royal quarters opening onto a central courtyard.

 Intricate stone carvings alternate with mosaics and scriptures from the Koran.